 As an artist who sells art, you gain fresh insights into the reasons people buy your art.
 This part is easy because they let you know.
 You can review the history of your sales and learn from the patterns what it is about you art that makes people buy it.

 It is a valuable idea to develop your research and analysis to go beyond understanding why people buy your art.
 How is your art bought?
 Make a list of where your art sells.
-Is it online, studio sales, networking and referrals, galleries, juried shows, or fairs?
+Is it online, studio sales, networking, and referrals, galleries, juried shows, or fairs?

 This situation will not be your desired one call close, which is the case for most fine art sales.
 Likely, you need more information about the space where the art is will hang or be displayed.

 If your prospects are new to your work, they need to be educated with comparisons to sale prices of similar artists, with your bio, with your sales history.
-Working this information into the conversation with your buyer, or even better having your targeted marketing make these points for you, will work to takeaway this possible reason not to buy your art.
+Working this information into the conversation with your buyer, or even better having your targeted marketing make these points for you, will work to take away this possible reason not to buy your art.

-3. Money – they cannot afford your art.
-This can be a question of unfocused marketing.
+They cannot afford your art.
+This situation can be a question of unfocused marketing.
 If you cast a marketing net too wide, you will waste time attempting to sell art to those who actually cannot afford it.
 If that is the case, fix it immediately.
 In the buying process, you subtly need to learn enough about your prospect to determine if a sale is possible or if you are wasting your time.
 Have they made other fine art purchases?
 Do they collect art?
 Where do they intend to display the piece?
 Part of your job is to sort through those not ready to buy and keep them in the sales funnel while removing those who are not prospects from it.

-Consider using a buy back policy where you agree to take the work back as part of payment for a new, more expensive piece.
+Consider using a buyback policy where you agree to take the work back as part of payment for a new, more expensive piece.
 You might not want to publish such a policy, but keep in mind for situations where it will help you get the work sold today.
 You could use a sliding scale with a gradually lower percentage over time.

 Leasing art is a way to get your work in the market.
 Some artists use a lease-to-own policy towards the full price where a specified percentage of the monthly or annual contract would be used to purchase the piece.

-As a small business owner, you need as much information as possible about why you work sells and why it doesn’t.
+As a small business owner, you need as much information as possible about why your work sells and why it doesn’t.
 The wisdom you gain from instituting formal policies and procedures to acquire this knowledge will make a significant difference your art career success.